 Acupuncture and TCM for Pain and Depression

 Often pain and depression go hand in hand.
 Pain can arise from a traumatic experience that creates a double burden of mental and physical unease.
 Long periods of intense stress can put a stranglehold on the flow of qi through the meridians, further disrupting communications between the mind and body.
+Autoimmune disorders like fibromyalgia and lupus can cause chronic pain.
 In any case, pain that is severe and long-lasting can cause a person to feel helpless and hopeless.
 Acupuncture has been shown to help treat both the pain and the depression simultaneously.

 Acupuncture for Cancer Treatment Pain and Symptoms